pbrowne011/personal-site/content/posts/makefile.md

 its first version at the time.
 He got frustrated with trying to write a pattern for commands, and instead used a fixed patter (`'\t'`) to indicate rules.
 After a while, about a dozen people at Bell Labs were using `make`.
-He didn't want to disrupt his users, and so left the "tab in colum 1" rule in the UNIX command to preserve backwards compatibility.
+He didn't want to disrupt his users, and so left the "tab in column 1" rule in the UNIX command to preserve backwards compatibility.

 As he says in the email: